zhaoxinf/zhaoxinf.github.io/_pages/about.md

 News!
 ======
+*  Dec/20/2025, Congrats to Ye for his first VLA work being accepted by **Neurocomputing**!
 *  Dec/3/2025,  Glad to annouce that R-FGDepth is accepted to  **Pattern Recongition**!.
 *  Nov/26/2025,  Congrats to Xinyu for his first theory work on pruning being accepted by **Neurocomputing**!
 *  Nov/8/2025,  Glad to annouce that Monodream and Mem4d are accepted to **AAAI 2026** !